 What is a trace network?

-One of the common questions I’ve fielded over the past couple of months is whether the trace network is a lightweight utility network; or is something else entirely.
+One of the common questions I receive is whether the trace network is a lightweight utility network or something else entirely.
 It’s a valid question that’s best answered through a comparison of the two datasets.
-There are similarities; however, there are also key pieces of functionality that differentiate the utility network from the new trace network.
+While similarities exist, there are key pieces of functionality that differentiate the utility network from the trace network.
 Let’s take a look:

 The utility network best serves the needs of the modern utility due to its robust information model and the use of rules that govern connectivity across the various domain and structure networks.
 Conversely, the trace network provides a general network type for use across various nonutility disciplines.
 Unlike the utility network, the trace network has no predefined information model.
 This means that it provides a flexible schema and blank canvas that provide you with a path to ArcGIS Pro to model your network.